 First, start with exegesis.
 That should be a regular habit every time you read the Bible.

 Second, as you read through the Old Testament, look for its fulfillment in the New Testament.
-For example, the book of Hebrews is particularly helpful in this regard.
+For example, the book of Hebrews is beneficial in this regard.

 Third, realize you are doing systematic theology when you search for a topic on the internet!

-To sum up, regardless of which study tool you are using, don’t lose sight of the main thing.
+To sum up, regardless of your study tool, don’t lose sight of the main thing.
 You are studying the Bible to draw into a more intimate relationship with God.